-The Commission is convinced that limiting the self-schedule requirement to the AAH window, consistent with the MCC buckets, minimizes concerns of self-scheduling during negative pricing periods by requiring self-scheduling when there is high demand.
+The Commission is convinced that limiting the self-schedule requirement to the AAH window, consistent with the MCC buckets, minimizes concerns of self-scheduling during negative pricing periods by delivering energy when there is high demand.
 Further, we view bidding resources in at levels between negative \$150/MWh and \$0/MWh as tantamount to a self-scheduling requirement, and thus, it is reasonable to add this bidding option as an alternative to the self-schedule requirement.
 LSEs can further manage potential market inefficiencies in other ways, such as relying on RA imports to a lesser degree in spring and off-peak months, when negative prices are more likely to occur.
-Thus, we find the proposed requirements are narrowly tailored to mitigate increased costs to LSEs and ratepayers and to ensure that resource-specific and non-resource-specific imports that choose to participate in the RA program supply electricity when needed to ensure the reliability of California's electric grid.
+Thus, we find the proposed requirements are narrowly tailored to mitigate increased costs to LSEs and ratepayers and to ensure that resourcespecific and non-resource-specific imports that choose to participate in the RA program supply electricity when needed to ensure the reliability of California's electric grid.

 Some parties argue that a self-schedule requirement invades FERC jurisdiction.
 The Commission disagrees.
-The Federal Power Act expressly provides for state authority to assure the reliability of the long-term energy supply within their jurisdictions in the first instance.
-Congress provided that "[n]othing in [the FPA] shall be construed to preempt any authority of any State to take action to ensure the safety, adequacy, and reliability of electric service within that State as long as such action is not inconsistent with any reliability standard . . . $^{\prime\prime}$ . $^{124}$
+The Federal Power Act expressly provides for state authority to assure the reliability of the long-term energy supply within their jurisdictions in the first instance.123 Congress provided that "[n]othing in [the FPA] shall be construed to preempt any authority of any State to take action to ensure the safety, adequacy, and reliability of electric service within that State as long as such action is not inconsistent with any reliability standard^{"124} In addition, the result of Hughes v.
+Talen Energy Marketing, LLC,125 cited by Powerex, is not applicable here.
+California has not implemented a FERC-jurisdictional centralized capacity market and the RA program is not a subsidy of generation such as that considered in Hughes v.
+Talen.
+Further, nothing in the RA program prevents non-resource-specific imports from participating in CAISO's wholesale markets in any manner they feel appropriate if they have not executed a RA contract.